Rode Hall: Mow Cop Castle

 Mow Cop Castle is an elaborate, Gothic Revival folly, built two miles from Rode Hall, at Mow Cop, land previously belonging to the estate.
 Dating from 1754, the castle was built by Randle Wilbraham III and designed by the Hiorne brothers, the architects who worked on the 1752 improvements to the hall.
 It was constructed to improve the view across the valley from the hall.
 The family often used it as a summer house and for picnics.
 The castle fell into disrepair a number of times in the 19th century and several programmes of restoration were completed, including the replacement of the doors at a cost of £4 4s.
 The castle and surrounding land were sold by the Wilbrahams in 1923.
 The castle is renowned as the birthplace of Primitive Methodism, following a camp meeting there in 1807.

 Present day

-Rode Hall is still owned and occupied by the Wilbrahams, currently by the 8th Baronet, Sir Richard Baker Wilbraham, and his wife, Lady (Anne) Baker Wilbraham.
+Rode Hall is still owned and occupied by the Wilbrahams, currently by the 9th Baronet, Sir Randle Baker Wilbraham, and his wife, Lady Amanda Baker Wilbraham.
 The hall and gardens are open to the public from April to September, for an entrance fee.
-The tearooms, located in the 1752 section of the hall, use and sell the produce from the kitchen garden.
+The tearooms, housed within the stable block, use and sell the produce from the kitchen garden.
 Every month a farmers' market is held next to the kitchen garden.

 The Just So Festival, a family festival, takes place on the estate every August.